 If a person who asks this question is referring to the full duration of their time in the program, the answer may range from a few weeks to a few months.
 Decisive factors in determining the optimal amount of time a person should remain in an IOP include their treatment goals, how much progress they have made thus far, and the extent of their continued needs.

-At Peachtree Recovery Solutions, the minimum length of stay in our IOP is 30 days, though most patients remain in the program for 60-90 days.
+At Peachtree Recovery Solutions, the minimum length of stay in our IOP is 30 days, though most patients remain in the program for 60 days or 90 days.

 What Disorders Do Intensive Outpatient Programs Treat?